Jacob-Walton/buses-info/README.md

 ## Legal Statement

-This project is an independent research initiative with no affiliation to Runshaw College.
+This project is an independent project and is not affiliated with any external organisations.

 ## Contact

-For technical enquiries:
+For any enquiries:

 - Email: [jacob-walton@konpeki.co.uk](mailto:jacob-walton@konpeki.co.uk)